 - Thick window frame design: This isn’t a problem for everyone, but if you prefer a thinner window frame, you’ll have to settle for the thicker vinyl design if you choose this material.

-Positive attributes of wood windows include:
+Benefits of installing wood windows include:

-The drawbacks of wood windows include:
+The drawbacks of installing wood windows include:

-- Higher cost: If you want high quality wood windows, expect to pay a premium price.
+- Higher cost: If you want high-quality wood windows, expect to pay a premium price.
 Exotic wood is especially expensive.